-2.11 The Core Strategy expects development which increases the need for community facilities and services to make appropriate contributions towards new and accessible facilities.
+- 2.11 The Core Strategy expects development which increases the need for community facilities and services to make appropriate contributions towards new and accessible facilities.
 The Development Management Policies expects replacement of existing community facilities where there is continued demand.
 The existing nursery facility would need to be replaced to at least equivalent quantity and quality.
-In addition the scale of development could justify provision of other community facilities.
+In addition the scale of development could justify provision of other community facilities. - 2.12 A key principle of the proposed development is the expansion of the existing temporary school on the site.
+Development arising on the site will create a significant additional number of school-age children, and as such this part of the development is considered essential to make the development acceptable in planning terms. - 2.12 All development is expected to make a contribution towards funding new infrastructure which matches growth in homes and population.
+This will principally be done through the collection of Community Infrastructure Levy revenues to fund strategic infrastructure, but on large sites such as this, the provision of new facilities on-site may be required.